An enriched small object argument over a cofibrantly generated base: Introduction

 there exists a diagonal $d \colon B \to C$ making the two triangles below commute.

 Given a $\mathcal{V}$-enriched category $\mathcal{K}$, there is an object $\mathrm{Sq}(f,k)$ in $\mathcal{V}$ (of ``squares connecting $f$ to $k$'') for each pair of morphisms $f \colon A \to B$, $k \colon C \to D$ from the underlying category $\mathcal{K}_0$, and this makes the category of morphisms in the underlying category of $\mathcal{K}$ a $\mathcal{V}$\nobreakdash-category with $\mathrm{Sq}(f,k)$ serving as a hom-object.
-The object $\mathrm{Sq}(f,k)$ can be viewed as a pullback of $\mathcal{K}(f,D)$, $\mathcal{K}(A,k)$, which leads to an induced map $e_{f,k} \colon \mathcal{K}(B,C) \to \mathrm{Sq}(f,k)$.
+The object $\mathrm{Sq}(f,k)$ can be viewed as a pullback of $\mathcal{K}(f,D)$, $\mathcal{K}(A,k)$, which leads to an induced map $\langle f,k \rangle \colon \mathcal{K}(B,C) \to \mathrm{Sq}(f,k)$.
 This map is an isomorphism if and only if $f$ has the left lifting property with respect to $k$ in the enriched sense (explicitly defined in \cite{LW14}, implicitly defined in \cite{Day74}).
-Generalizing this, given a class $\mathcal{J}$ of morphisms in $\mathcal{V}_0$, asking that each morphism from $\mathcal{J}$ has an ordinary left lifting property with respect to $e_{f,k}$ encodes a form of an enriched left lifting property of $f$ with respect to $k$ that is relative to $\mathcal{J}$.
-Our variant of the small object argument then involves an enriched category $\mathcal{K}$, a base of enrichment $\mathcal{V}$, a class $\mathcal{J}$ of morphisms in $\mathcal{V}$, and a class of morphisms $\mathcal{I}$ in $\mathcal{K}_0$.
+Generalizing this, given a class $\mathcal{J}$ of morphisms in $\mathcal{V}_0$, asking that each morphism from $\mathcal{J}$ has an ordinary left lifting property with respect to $\langle f,k \rangle$ encodes a form of an enriched left lifting property of $f$ with respect to $k$ that is relative to $\mathcal{J}$.
+Our variant of the small object argument then involves an enriched category $\mathcal{K}$, a base of enrichment $\mathcal{V}$, a class $\mathcal{J}$ of morphisms in $\mathcal{V}_0$, and a class $\mathcal{I}$ of morphisms in $\mathcal{K}_0$.
 In order to perform the small object argument, we find suitable conditions on $\mathcal{K}$, $\mathcal{V}$, $\mathcal{J}$, and $\mathcal{I}$, and show that the small object argument can be performed under these conditions.
 In the ordinary 1-categorical small object argument, one constructs the first morphism in the factorization by taking a (nested) transfinite composite of pushouts of morphisms from $\mathcal{I}$, and the second morphism in the factorization by using the universal property of a transfinite composite.
 In our enriched variant of the small object argument we replace pushouts by ``copowered pushouts'', which are relative to each morphism in $\mathcal{J}$.
 As a consequence of that, in each step of the transfinite construction we use $|\mathcal{J}|$-many different kinds of ``pushouts'' and this is done by cycling through $\mathcal{J}$.
-On our way towards the small object argument we'll have a brief detour into enriched functor categories: For $\mathcal{V}$-functors $F \colon \mathcal{A} \to \mathcal{V}$, $X \colon \mathcal{A} \to \mathcal{K}$ we introduce an analogue $F * X \colon \mathcal{A} \to \mathcal{K}$ of the Day convolution in which we use copowers in $\mathcal{K}$ instead of the monoidal product in $\mathcal{V}$, and then we prove that this makes the underlying category $[\mathcal{A}, \mathcal{K}]_0$ of the $\mathcal{V}$-category $[\mathcal{A},\mathcal{K}]$ of $\mathcal{V}$-functors $\mathcal{A} \to \mathcal{K}$ a copowered $[\mathcal{A},\mathcal{V}]$-category.
-The key aspect for our application is the associativity of the action $*$, which we then use to obtain a stability property of copowered pushouts that's required for our variant of the small object argument.
-The paper is organized in the following way: In the second section we recall some preliminaries, in the third section we prove the aforementioned property of $[\mathcal{A}, \mathcal{K}]$, in the fourth section we apply the results from the previous section to the enriched category of arrows, in the fifth section we define the needed notions such as enriched liftings, in the sixth section we prove the required stability properties, and in the seventh section we finally perform the small object argument.
+The paper is organized in the following way: In the second section we recall some preliminaries, in the third section we mention an associativity of certain copowers that we use in the small object argument, in the fourth section we apply the associativity from the previous section to the enriched category of arrows, in the fifth section we define the needed notions such as enriched liftings, in the sixth section we prove the required stability properties, in the seventh section we prove a factorization lemma in the category of morphisms, and in the eighth section we finally perform the small object argument.